1. Statutory Foundations

 |---|---|

-| Absolute Privilege | Statements made in legislative proceedings and in judicial/quasi-judicial/administrative proceedings (e.g., pleadings and testimony) are, in general, protected within their proper scope. |
+| Absolute Privilege | Statements made in legislative proceedings and in judicial/quasi-judicial/administrative proceedings may be protected within their proper scope. |

 | Qualified Privilege | Includes fair comment on matters of public interest and statements made in the performance of a legal, moral, or social duty to a person with a corresponding interest; in such cases, malice must be proved, not presumed.
 (Supreme Court of the Philippines) |

 | Truth + Good Motives / Justifiable Ends | Art.
-361: where applicable, the defendant must establish truth and that publication was with good motives and for justifiable ends.
+361 expressly addresses libel.
+Where the same defense is invoked in a defamation context, the defendant should be prepared to establish truth and that the statement was made with good motives and for justifiable ends.
 (Supreme Court E-Library) |

-| Lack of Publication (Not “Public”) | If no third person heard the remark, the “public” element fails.
-(Supreme Court of the Philippines) |
+| Lack of Publicity | If the statement was not publicly made, the “public” element of oral defamation fails.
+(Supreme Court E-Library) |

 | Unidentifiable Victim | If listeners could not reasonably identify the person referred to, defamation does not lie. |

-| Context: Not Defamatory in Meaning | Words must be assessed in their plain, natural and ordinary meaning in context; mere insulting language is not automatically actionable as defamation.
+| Context: Not Defamatory in Meaning | Words must be assessed in their plain, natural, and ordinary meaning in context; mere insulting language is not automatically actionable as defamation.
 (Supreme Court E-Library) |

-| Public Officer / Official Duty Context | Criticism of a public officer related to the discharge of official duties may require the prosecution to show actual malice.
+| Public Officer / Official Duty Context | Statements against public officers related to the discharge of official duties do not constitute oral defamation unless the prosecution establishes actual malice.
 (Supreme Court of the Philippines) |

 | Prescription | Oral defamation prescribes in six (6) months; filing beyond that period supports dismissal.
 (Supreme Court E-Library) |

-| Barangay Non-Compliance (when required) | Where barangay conciliation is required, non-compliance generally makes the case vulnerable as a failure to comply with a condition precedent (and is generally not jurisdictional).
+| Barangay Non-Compliance (when required) | Where barangay conciliation is required, non-compliance generally makes the case vulnerable as a failure to comply with a condition precedent, but it is generally not jurisdictional and may be waived if not timely raised.
 (Supreme Court E-Library) |

 5. Procedural & Technical Defenses